whatsupmailbox/whatsupmailbox.github.io/_posts/2015-10-07-Serendipity-by-Little-Lace-Box-Subscription-September-2015-Review.md

 </DL>
 <p>Gently scented with notes of red grapefruit, guava and lemon blossom they smell pretty good.
 It's also infused with real goat milk, aloe, calendula, chamomile & vitamins to keep them from drying out your skin.</p>

 <p>I was actually quite surprised that these only cost $7.
-30 wipes for $7 sounds like such a deal for me!
+I think 30 wipes for $7 sounds like such a deal!
 They're actually pretty decent in size too, unlike other facial wipes that are pretty small, these are quite large.
 I love that, it will surely cover a lot of area for cleansing.
 I also love that it's paraben and sulfate free. </p>

 <br>